DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 docker pull deathstar3/varicity:vissoft2021
 ```

-VariCity is a NodeJS application written in TypeScript deployed in a webpack environment.
+VariMetrics is a NodeJS application written in TypeScript deployed in a webpack environment.
 The Docker container exposes the application as a server, which is accessed through your web browser.

-### Building VariCity
+### Building VariMetrics

-**This step is only needed if you edited VariCity's source code.**
+**This step is only needed if you edited VariMetrics's source code.**

-You can build VariCity's Docker images by running
+You can build VariMetrics's Docker images by running

 ```
 ./build.sh